 When area codes exhaust, new area codes are created.
 The new codes are “overlays,” meaning that the new area code will serve, or “overlay,” the same area served by the existing code.
 All customers in the area will keep their existing numbers – the new area code will only be used for new customers.

-For example, as the 920 area code (covering much of southwest Wisconsin) exhausts, the new 274 area code will become active.
+For example, as the 920 area code (covering Door County and much of the Fox River Valley) exhausts, the new 274 area code will become active.
 All existing 920 customers will keep their numbers, but when providers need new central office codes, those central office codes will be from 274, and new customers will have phone numbers starting with 274 instead of 920.
 A similar process is happening in the 608 area code, to implement the new 353 area code.

 The process to create and activate a new area code generally takes about 9 months.
 This includes planning and implementation, then a lot of testing to ensure that all providers, worldwide, can correctly route calls to that new area code, and that the call go through.
 Information on the exhaustion relief process for the 920 area code can be found in